Zoarces: Characteristics

 Zoarces eelpouts are characterised by having an elongated body and tail with between 101 and 1456 vertebrae, each with a single epural which has two rays.
 The branchiostegal membrane is joined to the isthmus.
 They have an interorbital pore.
 The caudal fin contains between 9 and 11 fin rays.
-The are 6 suborbital bones form a semicircle around the eye.
+There are 6 suborbital bones form a semicircle around the eye.
 There are sharp, stiff spines at the rear of the dorsal fin, although infrequently this is absent in one species.
 The largest species is the ocean pout which has reached a maximum published total length of 110 cm, the largest of the Zoarcids, while the smallest is the Z. fedorovi with a maximum published total length of 31.5 cm.

 Distribution and habitat

 Zoarces eelpouts are found in the northern Pacific Ocean and northern Atlantic Ocean, They are found from the sublittoral zone and continental shelf down to depths of 300 m, some even enter brackish water when spawning in the winter.